Corcept Therapeutics Incorporated research snapshot

 Moat

-The moat comes from selective glucocorticoid receptor science, accumulated clinical data, patents, physician education, patient-support infrastructure, and experience navigating rare endocrine markets.
+The moat comes from selective glucocorticoid receptor science, accumulated clinical data, patents, NCCN guideline inclusion, physician education, and experience navigating rare endocrine and oncology markets.
 It is not a network effect.
-Teva generic competition for Korlym and the need to prove each new indication can narrow it.
+Teva-style generic competition for Korlym, government rebate programs, and the need to prove each new indication can narrow it.

 Munger risk inversion

-The thesis fails if Lifyorli does not convert approval into durable sales, Cushing’s relacorilant cannot clear the FDA after the CRL and resubmission, Korlym pricing falls faster than volume grows, clinical trials disappoint, or legal and reimbursement issues consume the cash balance.
-A high multiple magnifies each disappointment.
+The thesis fails if Lifyorli does not convert its fast launch into durable sales, Cushing’s relacorilant cannot clear the FDA after the CRL and resubmission, Korlym pricing falls faster than volume grows, clinical trials disappoint, or legal and reimbursement issues consume the cash balance.
+A post-spike multiple magnifies each disappointment.

 Management